Westminster has declared a climate emergency – our commitment to becoming a carbon neutral council by 2030 and carbon neutral city by 2040.

-The council commissioned the installation of 124 solar power systems across 65 sites in Westminster in 2011, to harbour sustainable energy for homes across the city.
+In addition to upgrading their energy efficiency, we have also commissioned the installation of 124 solar power systems across 65 sites in Westminster in 2011, to harbour sustainable energy for homes across the city.

 The systems supply electricity to the communal areas such as corridors and lifts of several Westminster-owned housing sites such as the Amberley Estate and Holcroft Court, allowing our residents to benefit from sustainable energy in their homes.

 They also send energy to the national grid, to help support the use of sustainable energy across the country.

 In 2020, the solar power systems saved 91 tonnes of carbon, equivalent to driving a car around the world 13 times.

 We are partnering with Veolia to gradually transform our entire waste and recycling fleet to electric vehicles.
 The first tranche of new and upcycled electric waste vehicles were unveiled in 2021, along with a fleet of electric street cleaning vehicles for the West End.

 In the future, the plan is for the whole waste fleet to be electrified and charged from electricity generated from Westminster’s waste at the Southeast London Combined Heat and Power (SELCHP) facility.

 - purchasing 100% renewable electricity for council-owned sites since 2020